 d) low at low frequencies

 Explanation: Flicker noise is a form of noise that exhibits an inverse frequency power density curve.
+It usually occurs at low frequencies.
 Its power density is greater at low frequencies.

 7. Power above the minimum required by an optical receiver is called ________

 c) excess gain

 Explanation: System margin is the term used when the applied power is above the minimum required power by an optical receiver.

 8. What is the full form of DWDM?

 c) Directed Wavelength Division Multiplexing